Design specs. Write software. Test it, fix bugs, post to production.

 For those of you that never worked on building an end-to-end Machine Learning solution, I’d like to shed a light on this process.

 1. Specify your expectations to determine ROI

-In machine learning our system has a precisely-defined task, like recognising text on an image.
-To determine business plausibility, we need to understand: how good our algorithm needs to be to bring us a return of investment?
+In Machine Learning our system has a precisely-defined task, like recognizing text on an image.
+To determine business plausibility, we need to understand: how good our algorithm needs to be to bring us a return on investment?

 Action item: Determine the threshold when the investment returns.

 2. Determine the “state of the art” solution